- Publications and resources

 The following case studies show examples of pilots with different circumstances, and what they need to do in relation to MCC training.

 Adam holds an ATPL (A) and an A320 type rating.
 He is working for an airline and is successfully participating in the airline’s approved training and checking system.
-This means Adam already satisfies the MCC training requirement and can continue to conduct multi-crew operations following the implementation of the new regulations.
+This means Adam already satisfies the MCC training requirement and can continue to conduct multi-crew operations.

 Tina holds and ATPL(H), has no multi-crew operational experience and works in general aviation in single-pilot operations.
 Tina’s new employer wants her to operate a multi-crew certificated helicopter.